Common Entrance CE

 Many schools also offer a selection of drama, sport, art, music and all-rounder scholarships.
 Sport and drama candidates will need to show evidence of their pitch or stage glories; art scholars will be expected to present a stunning portfolio.
 Potential music scholars must demonstrate talent (grade 6 or above - grade 8 is not uncommon) and dedication in two or more instruments.
 All-rounders must show talent in several fields.

 What are common pre-tests?

-Common pre-tests (usually referred to as pre-tests) are used in years 6 or 7 to assess potential and weed out weaker candidates at an early stage.
+Common pre-tests (usually referred to as pre-tests) are used in years 6 or 7 as a first stage in choosing 13+ entrants.

 They are age-standardised online tests in maths, English, verbal and non-verbal reasoning.
 Senior schools may also ask prep schools for detailed reports about potential candidates.
-If a child is offered a place at a senior school on the basis of these, he or she must still sit CE or a scholarship in year 8.
+If a child is offered a place at a senior school on the basis of these, he or she may still need to sit CE or a scholarship in year 8.

 The value of these tests is questionable, not least because children’s intellectual development occurs at different rates.
 Despite the fact that they may unwittingly be denying places to late blooming geniuses, more and more senior schools insist on using them.